smartflutist661/rfantasy-bingo-stats/README.md

 However, if you'd like to make matching more or less sensitive, pass the argument `--match-score` to the command.
 The default value is 90.
 This is approximately a percentage; adjust accordingly.
-For example, to make title/author combinations match only if they're already almost perfect, run `python -m process_data --match-score 99`.
+For example, to make title/author combinations match only if they're already almost perfect, run `uv run clean-data --match-score 99`.
-On the other hand, to make some pretty bad matches appear, run `python -m process_data --match-score 80`.
+On the other hand, to make some pretty bad matches appear, run `uv run clean-data --match-score 80`.

 ### Rescanning previously-unmatched books